tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2c-music_and_abstract_art-article-3.md

 ## Exercising Your Imagination

-Take a look at Kandinsky’s painting of a Fugue (1914) above and:
+Take a look at Kandinsky’s painting of a Fugue (1914) - which sold in 1990 for $20,900,000 - above and:

 1. Take a quick look at the [Wikipedia's page explaining fugues])https://en.wikipedia.org/wiki/Fugue), reading as much or as little as you like.
    There's no need to spend much time on the page, the videos explain the term much better.